Someone once asked me if I graduated from college. And if I didn’t; how, as a single mother, did I raise college-educated daughters.

 I rarely agree with the leaps Op-Ed writers take in articles.
 This one, however, is right on the money.

-He identified how schools in the inner-cities or impoverished areas are failing its students.
+He identified how schools in the inner-cities or impoverished areas are failing their students.

 Poorly implemented standards and educational budget cuts have chipped away at any additional exposure these children could have to become literate.